Vivekanand-R/AI-Models/B. Generative AI - LLM RAG and MCP/README.md

   - `GET /tools/list_sources`
   - `POST /tools/search_documents`

+## Working Steps

+      1. src/rag/ingest.py → reads files from data/ folder
+      2. It uses iter_text_files() → finds .txt and .md files
+      3. Then read_text() → loads file content
+      4. Then simple_chunk() (chunking.py) → splits text into chunks
+      5. Then embeddings are created using SentenceTransformer
+      6. Finally stored in ChromaDB collection (vector database)
+      7. If data/ is empty → nothing is ingested → retrieval returns empty → LLM gets no context
+      8. Stored location → CHROMA_DIR=/app/.chroma inside container
+      9. Format → NOT files → stored as vector embeddings + metadata + text
+      10. Each chunk = {id, text, embedding, metadata} in ChromaDB

 ## Notes

 This repo is intentionally minimal and lightweight execution friendly.
 Further to be extended with: